section-engineering-education/engineering-education/articles/react-pwa/index.md

 In this component:

-- The `TodoList` is receiving `todos` as an array of objects from the `App` component as props.
+- The `TodoList` is receiving `todos` as an array of objects from the `App` component as a prop.

-- In the return of our function, we map through the `todos` and return a JSX syntax with a new Todo component as the todo item.
+- We map through the `todos` and return a JSX syntax with a new Todo component as the todo item.

 - The `removeTodo` is a function which accepts an `id` that uniquely identifies the `todo` in our list.
 Whatever todo that does not match the provided `id` is filtered and stored in the state using `setTodos`.

-We will use the `completeTodo` method to toggle between marked and completed state to determine the class to style it.
+- We will use the `completeTodo` method to toggle between not completed and completed state using the ID of the todo that we recieve as an argument when the function is called.

 ### The Todo component
 You need to add a new file and name it `Todo.js` in the components folder.

 We created the functions that perform the complete and delete operations in our `TodoList` component.
-Clicking the *Check* button will invoke the `HandleComplete` function that will call the function `completeTodo` and pass the `id` of the todo.

-The `HandleDelete` method will call the function `removeTodo` to filter out the todo by its `id`.

 This is the code for the `Todo.js`: